 Capital is committed to being an industry leader in technical research and environmental stewardship and to participating in discussions with relevant authorities, in order to develop measures to increase safety and minimise industry impact on the environment.

 Capital sets as a priority and is interested in developing constructive, long-term relationships with quality ship owners, oil majors, regulators, classification societies, trade associations, academic research centers and non-governmental organizations in order to provide sustainable shipping.

-Capital has been involved in various European Commission Research proposals on shipping projects, participating in consortia of EU companies, with various partners including: the American Bureau of Shipping (Europe), Lisnave Shipyard (Portugal), the University of Manchester (UK), the University of Strathclyde (UK), the National Centre of Scientific Research "Demokritos" (Greece), the National Technical University of Athens (Greece), Asociacion Centro Tecnologico Naval y Del Mar (Spain), Bun¬desanstalt Fuer Materialforschung & Pruefung (Germany) and other prominent companies and research centers.
+Capital, remains at the forefront of technical research and regulatory developments and has participated in various European Commission Research proposals on shipping projects, participating in consortia of EU companies, with various partners including: the American Bureau of Shipping (Europe), Lloyd's Register of Shipping (UK), Lisnave Shipyard (Portugal), the University of Manchester (UK), the University of Strathclyde (UK), the National Centre of Scientific Research "Demokritos" (Greece), the National Technical University of Athens (Greece), Asociacion Centro Tecnologico Naval y Del Mar (Spain), Bundesanstalt Fuer Materialforschung & Pruefung (Germany) and other prominent companies and research centers.

-Finally, Capital participates through its representatives in several scientific fora (e.g. Tradewinds Forum, Safety4Seas, NTUA, Marine Money, Capital Link, Technological Academies events etc) presenting the experience of a modern ship operator, facing all new challenges in shipping.
+Finally, Capital participates through its representatives in several scientific fora such as Tradewinds Forum, Safety4Seas, NTUA, Marine Money, Capital Link, Technological Academies events and others, presenting the experience of a modern ship operator, facing all new challenges in shipping.